How Effective Are Level 3 Plates Against Modern Threats?

 How does the weight of Level III plates impact performance?

-Thicker plates, usually made of steel, offer strong protection and a high multi-hit capacity but can decrease mobility and cause more fatigue.
-Thinner plates made of UHMWPE support better mobility but might not provide much protection against high-velocity rounds.
+Thicker plates, typically made of steel, provide strong protection and a high multi-hit capacity, but can reduce mobility and increase fatigue.
+Thinner plates made of UHMWPE offer better mobility but may not provide significant protection against high-velocity rounds.

 Are Level III plates shrapnel-proof?